allaboutopensource/ECE-Deployment/README.md

 3 hosts with 256 GB RAM each for allocators
 3 availability zones

-We have created these 6 virtual machines on the cloud platform using terraform plan.
+We have created these 6 virtual machines on the cloud platform using Terraform plan.

 ECE version: 3.5.1

 Centos Version: CentOS Linux release 8.4.2105

 Ansible Version: core 2.11.5